-In fact, in cases where the child is 16 years old or older, judges are well aware that no matter what they rule, the child is very likely to “vote with their feet” regarding which parent to stay with.
-Realistically, once a child has the ability to drive and his/her own vehicle, it can become more difficult to enforce a custody determination and/or parenting time.
-However, it’s important to note that just how much weight to give any child’s preference is determined on a case-by-case basis by the court.
+This happens because in cases where the child is 16 or older, judges are aware that no matter what they rule, the child is very likely to “vote with his/her feet” in regards to which parent s/he lives with.
+As a result, once a child has the ability to drive and his/her own vehicle, it can become more difficult to enforce a custody and/or parenting time order.
+However, even with that being said, how much weight a child’s preference is given is determined on a case-by-case basis by the court.

-When a Child’s Preference Doesn’t Matter in a Minnesota Custody or Divorce Proceeding
+When Child’s Preference Doesn’t Influence a Minnesota Custody or Divorce Proceeding

-In some custody and divorce cases, the child’s preference will not have any role in the court’s final decision.
-For instance, Minnesota judges will not consider the child’s preference in a custody or divorce proceeding when:
+However, by law there are some custody and divorce cases, where the child’s preference will not have any role in the court’s final decision.
+For instance, Minnesota judges will not consider a child’s preference in a custody or divorce proceeding when:

 1. The child is too young to reasonably express a preference.